Empowering students with language-based learning differences grades 4-12

-The elementary division is led by two core advisory teachers who collaborate with subject specialist teachers to develop a close-knit community.
+The elementary division is led by three core advisory teachers who collaborate with subject specialist teachers to develop a close-knit community.
 Following the Responsive Classroom model, students participate in daily morning meetings and work together to boost character development and social intelligence.
 Siena’s elementary program provides students with a challenging and individualized curriculum with an emphasis on hands-on learning.
 Students are provided with the structure to develop their skills and are afforded the freedom to expand on their natural curiosity.

 Teachers encourage movement both in the classroom and outside, and core curriculum is bolstered by extensive experiential learning opportunities and elective clubs.
 Elementary students participate in Strengths class, in which each student designs an independent study based on an area that he or she identifies as a personal "strength" and topic of significant individual interest.